 Any surgical or invasive procedure carries risks.
 Before proceeding with a surgical or invasive procedure, you should seek a second opinion from an appropriately qualified health practitioner.

-Bone grafting can be a complicated process.
-For extensive cases, where large changes must be made to the shape and size of the area for the dental implant, separate surgery must be undertaken before the implant can be placed (usually several months later).
+Bone-grafting can be a complicated process.
+For extensive cases, where large changes must be made to the shape and size of the area for the dental implant, separate surgery must be done before the implant can be placed (usually several months later).

 Your National Dental Care dentist will discuss this with you prior to implant surgery.
 Before surgery, a 3D image will be produced of your jawbone via cone beam x-ray.
 For the simpler procedures, local anaesthetic will usually be applied.
-The grafted bone usually takes around 6 months to fuse with the existing bone.
+The grafted bone usually takes around six months to fuse with the existing bone.
 Bone grafting has a very high success rate as bone is not rejected in the same way as organs in organ transplants.

 If your National Dental Care surgeon cannot source enough bone from these areas, bone from your hip or shin may be required.
 This will require general anaesthesia and most like a stay in hospital.
 Alternatively, bone can be sourced from freeze-dried human bone, or animal bone.
 Synthetic materials can also be used.
-You should discuss your options at length with your National Dental Care surgeon.